-The Council meeting package, including the agenda and related materials, shall be delivered to each member of the Council and the Town Attorney the Friday prior to the Tuesday work session and the Thursday prior to the Monday regular Council meeting.
+The Council meeting package, including the agenda and related materials, shall be delivered to each member of the Council and the Town Attorney one week prior to the Monday work session and one week prior to the Monday regular Council meeting.
+Such materials shall be posted to the Town website on those dates.